What Should I Do With...?

 Recycle or donate electronic items.
 Best Buy and Staples have free electronics recycling (see company links for restrictions).
 Participating Goodwill locations accept computer equipment.
 For more options, visit our Electronics webpage

 Crinkly wrappers from chips and snack bars are not recyclable.
 However, Terracycle collects wrappers to make handbags, pencil cases and more.
 Your local school may have a collection program.

 Donate old glasses so they can be worn rather than take up drawer space.
 Check your local eye doctor, the Columbia Lions Club, or OneSight.org for locations.

 Compost items such as banana peels, vegetable scraps, coffee grounds and egg shells to make a nutrient-rich soil.
 For details about a free compost bin, visit our Composting webpage.

 Back to the Top

-Garden Harvest in Northern Baltimore needs farm and garden tools, not only for growing & delivering organic fruits & vegetables, but also for the poor in Appalachia.
+Garden Harvest collects farm and garden tools for growing organic fruits & vegetables and for donating to Appalachia.

 Glass Bottles & Jars

 Grills can be recycled with scrap metal.
 Call 410-313-6444 to schedule a curbside collection or recycle your grill at Alpha Ridge Residents' Convenience Center (just show your driver's license).
 You can also recycle your propane tank at Alpha Ridge in the compressed gas tank area.
 Please do not put gas tanks in the scrap metal area.